jmarqb/Users-Register-Login-Services/README.md

 ## API Documentation

-Our API documentation is available at `localhost:<port>/api/documentation` For example, when running the server locally, it will be available at localhost:3000/api/documentation
+You can access the API documentation at `localhost:<port>/api/documentation` For example, when running the server locally, it will be available at localhost:3000/api/documentation

 For more detailed information about the endpoints, responses, and status codes, visit the API documentation.